When God creates something that is alive, he gives it the capacity both to grow and to reproduce itself.

 Jesus is building his church and his doing so through local churches starting new local churches.
 When we plant churches, we join in what he is doing, and when we plant churches that plant churches that plant churches, we contribute to the viral growth of God’s kingdom in the world.

 Church Planting at Christ Church Manchester

 Christ Church Manchester is here because for the last two thousand years people have been starting new churches that have started new churches that have eventually led to CCM being started.
 Our vision is to play our part in the spread of God’s church and see loads of new churches started.

 What this means is:

 We Are Multisite.
 We don’t think we would be able to reach all the people that we want to reach if we had just one place that we met and we asked people to come to us.
 To help people find the love of Jesus we want to go to them and be a part of their own local community, so we are starting new sites of the church in different parts of our city.

 We Are Pioneers.
 When we announce where we are intending to plant next, often the first question that we are asked is, ‘and where will we plant after that?’
 We talk about the ‘Have a Go’ culture of our church and part of this means that pioneering is normal.
 There are usually three or four new places that we are in different phases of planting/praying about/dreaming about.
 Some of them happen and others don’t, but we are always on the lookout for what is next.

 We Train Church Planters Around the World.
 We set up the Broadcast Network as an online platform where we equip and resource church planters through webinars, articles, training videos and coaching.
 We also set up a church planting conference, and we are coaching numerous church planters in the UK and abroad.

 We Support Other Church Plants.
 We want the church to grow and want to see lots of people starting lots of new churches in Manchester and around the world.
-We are also working with some particular plants, including one in Munich, to invest finance, prayer and expertise to help them grow and establish.
+We are also working with some particular plants, and we have a particular heart for planting into major European cities.